EQUITY AND DIVERSITY

 The Swimming School is committed to a value system within which children and adults are entitled to be treated with respect and understanding so that they may participate in any activity without fear of intimidation.
 Any behaviour which undermines this is unacceptable.

 The Swimming School seeks to ensure that those acting on behalf of the Swimming School actively listen to children and act appropriately on information received in order to ensure that a safe, secure and positive outcome is provided.
+This also relates to any allegations or reports of historic abuse.

 All children have a right to feel secure: to be able to trust without fear, and to expect protection from adults in positions of care and responsibility.
 They also have a right to take part in activities in an environment that does not subject them to cruelty or create unhappiness.